 King Charles I

-15 of 22 portraits on display in Room 5 at the National Portrait Gallery
+15 of 22 portraits on display in Room 5: miniature case at the National Portrait Gallery

 King Charles I